 Pastoral Care Education

-In 2018 the program will make available Pastoral Care education for Waiolaihui'ia students.
+In 2018 the program added Pastoral Care education to the overall training.
 While this training is similar to traditional Clinical Pastoral Education, it allows more flexibility to accommodate the schedules of bi-vocational students.
 Students will have 100 contact hours at a local site and they will choose from a broad range of settings in which to practice pastoral care.
 Settings may be in a nursing home, hospice care, prison, retirement home, or other appropriate site.
 The instructor for weekly seminars is The Rev. Sarah Knowles Sweeney, Director of Pastoral Care education at The Seminary of the Southwest.
 Weekly sessions will be conducted via Zoom technology allowing the Instructor to be present virtually.
 The instructor will be physically present for the first and last sessions of the course.
-The 2018 course begins on February 9 and concludes on June 16.
-Cost for this course: $1000.00; Scholarships are available.
+The start date for the next course is TBD.
+Cost for this course: $1,000.00; scholarships are available.

-Each weekend session includes Morning Prayer, Evening Prayer and Compline.
+Each weekend session includes common prayer: Morning Prayer, Noonday, Evening Prayer and Compline.
 Eucharist is celebrated on Sunday mornings.
-Students will preach during Morning Prayer or Evening Prayer, according to a rota, and will receive constructive feedback from their instructors and peers.
+In their second and third years, students will preach during Morning Prayer or Evening Prayer, according to a rota, and will receive constructive feedback from their instructors and peers.

 Weekend sessions are held at St. Anthony's Retreat Center.
 Students from other islands will stay overnight at the retreat center on these weekends.
 Oahu students may opt to stay overnight at the retreat house, space permitting.
 Breakfast, lunch and dinner are prepared by the retreat center and served in the dining room.

 In order to apply, individuals should have the following: